How to budget for Argentina

 Obviously, I came here for the falls.
 Boy was I not disappointed!
 It’s about 3 times bigger than Niagara Falls, and I heard someone call them Niagara on Viagra.
 Even though I had a great time when I went to Niagara, these were stunning.
 You get to be a lot closer to the water as well.
 It was a rush.

 I had only expected to be there for an hour or three, but I was actually there for closer to about 7 hours.
-They have multiple trails that you can meander around, but if you’re not up to that, they also have trains that move your around the park!
+They have multiple trails that you can meander around, but if you’re not up to that, they also have trains that move you around the park!
 You can also bring lunch to have there, but the food prices aren’t that bad either.
 Plenty of shady spots to relax if you’re tired, but the walks aren’t that bad.
 Most are even handicap accessible!
 You might find that when you’re walking around, you’ll run into these cuties!
 Coatis!
+Here’s an in-depth guide to the Iguazu Falls Park.

 There’s also something called the “Great Adventure.”
 There’s two.
 One is a peaceful float down the river, and I’m sure they point things out to you.
 That’s the Ecological Trip.
 Or if you’re feeling a little more wild, there’s the Great Adventure.
 It is a bus tour through the jungle with an English/Spanish speaking guide.
 Then you walk down a fair bit of stairs, put your stuff in a free waterproof bag, and get on a speed boat!
 That boat takes you RIGHT up under two sets of waterfalls.
 It was a hot day and it felt amazing.
 You’ll get completely soaked.